Preparation for Aoda Counseling at Shorehaven

 Individual Counseling for AODA problems [including OWI], Mental Health problems [depressive disorders, anxiety disorders, severe mental illness, etc.], and Family problems.
 We will work with you individually and we can work with you and your family together as well.

 AODA Assessments which are thorough and detailed, available at our Brown Deer office within 24 hours during the week.
-Also available at our Greenfield and Waukesha offices within 1-5 working days.
+Also available at our Greenfield and Racine offices within 1-5 working days.

 Psychiatric Assessment and Medication Management is available three evenings and two days per week.